diegojromerolopez/babik/README.md

 PostgreSQL, MySQL and Sqlite are supported.

-MariaDB and MSSQL should work as well.
+MariaDB and MSSQL should work as well (happy to solve any reported issues).

 Accepting contributors to port this library to Oracle.